Halt and Catch Fire (TV series): Conception

-Cantwell and Rogers initially discussed telling a "men under pressure" story like Glengarry Glen Ross, although they did not want their subjects to be doctors or police officers, believing them to be well-trod territory in television.
-As they continued to brainstorm for their staffing sample, Cantwell recalled his childhood.
-In 1982, when Cantwell was just six weeks old, his father moved their family from Elgin, Illinois, to Plano, Texas, to take a job as a systems software salesman for UCCEL Corp.
-As a child, Cantwell had been unaware of Texas's role in the personal computer revolution of the 1980s, but after speaking to his father and researching the era with Rogers, they learned how the Silicon Prairie of Dallas–Fort Worth (in which Plano is located) became a secondary technology hub behind California's Silicon Valley.
+Cantwell and Rogers initially discussed "men under pressure" stories like Glengarry Glen Ross, although they did not want their subjects to be doctors or police officers, believing them to be well-trod territory in television.
+As they brainstormed, Cantwell recalled his childhood; in 1982, when he was just six weeks old, his family moved from Elgin, Illinois, to Plano, Texas, so his father could take a job as a systems software salesman for UCCEL Corp.
+During his childhood, Cantwell had been unaware of Texas's role in the personal computer revolution of the 1980s, but after speaking to his father and researching the era with Rogers, they learned how the Silicon Prairie of Dallas–Fort Worth (in which Plano is located) became a secondary technology hub behind California's Silicon Valley.
 Companies in the Silicon Prairie included Texas Instruments, Electronic Data Systems, Tandy, and RadioShack, while elsewhere in Texas, Dell (in Austin) and Compaq (in Houston) were also prominent players in the PC industry.
 Executive producer Jonathan Lisco said: "[Texas] was viewed by a lot of people at the time, per our research, as sort of a catch basin for people who had not succeeded [in Silicon Valley].
 On the other hand, there was a lot of wonderful tech going on here."
 Cantwell said that he and Rogers were intrigued by the lesser-known players and settings of the tech industry: "We wanted to find the place you didn't know.
 Silicon Valley, Boston, New York, IBM, Microsoft, all those stories and companies have been exploited dramatically to great effect."
 In their research, Cantwell and Rogers came across stories of computer engineers at Compaq taking risks by attempting to reverse engineer the IBM PC.
 The duo conceived the pilot for Halt and Catch Fire in January 2011.
-The first eight pages portrayed their protagonist Joe MacMillan at IBM.
-In May, Cantwell left Disney, though Rogers remained until the future of their project was assured.
+The first eight pages of the script followed their protagonist Joe MacMillan at IBM.
+In May, Cantwell quit his job at Disney, though Rogers remained until the future of their project was assured.